Fish in Carrot and Onion Marinade

 8. Step 8:

-Send the onion to the frying pan where the fish was fried.
-Fry over moderate heat, stirring occasionally, until transparent.
+Add the onion to the same skillet the fish was fried in.
+Cook over medium heat, stirring occasionally, until translucent.

 9. Step 9:

-Add the carrots to the onion and cook all together for about 10-15 minutes (do not forget to stir).
-When the vegetables are ready, put the tomato paste and finely chopped greens in the pan.
-Adjust the amount of tomato paste to taste.
-In the original recipe it was suggested to use 5 tbsp.l., I added only 3 tbsp.l. and this was quite enough.
-Mix everything, hold it on the fire for just a few seconds.
+Add the carrot to the onion and cook everything together for another 10–15 minutes (stirring as you go).
+Once the vegetables are done, stir in the tomato paste and finely chopped fresh herbs.
+Adjust the amount of tomato paste to taste — the original recipe called for 5 tablespoons, but I used just 3 and that was plenty.
+Stir everything and keep it on the heat for just a few seconds.

 10. Step 10:

-Send the tomato and vegetable roast to the fish and mix gently but thoroughly.
-If the fish turned out to be a little dry, then add 1-2 tablespoons of vegetable oil (unrefined).
-After the fish has cooled down, send it to the refrigerator to brew for at least a couple of hours.
-The longer the hake is marinated, the tastier it will turn out.
+Spoon the tomato-vegetable mixture over the fish and toss gently but thoroughly.
+If the fish seems a little dry, add 1–2 tablespoons of vegetable oil (unrefined is fine).
+Once the fish has cooled, refrigerate it to marinate for at least a couple of hours.
+The longer the hake marinates, the tastier it gets.

 11. Step 11: